AACPDM annual meeting

 • Authors are strongly encouraged to be an AACPDM Member.

 • Abstracts accepted for the 79th Annual Meeting must be unbiased and free of conflicts of interest.
-Abstracts will be non-promotional in nature and without commercial bias.
+Abstracts must be nonā€promotional in nature and without commercial bias.
 Papers that are written in a manner that promotes a company, service, or product will not be considered.

 • All presenters of accepted abstracts are required to register for the Annual Meeting.
 Fees are not reduced or waived for presenters.
 The second author should be prepared to attend if an emergency prevents the primary author from attending.
+We welcome authors from all areas of the world to submit; for practical planning, we encourage you to consider applying for any necessary visas upon submission of an abstract.

 • Withdrawal of an accepted abstract after the final program has been finalized will result in the lead author being barred from submitting work to the next Annual Meeting.